benjamingwynn/docker-compose.nix/README.md

 ## How It Works

+This module creates systemd services that gracefully handle `nixos-rebuild switch` by using stable project names and properly managing the `up` and `down` lifecycle.
 For each directory provided, the module creates a systemd service with the following behavior:

 - **`ExecStart`**: Runs `docker compose -p <dir-name> up -d --remove-orphans`.
 - **`ExecStop`**: Runs `docker compose -p <dir-name> down`.